dawg6/springboot-benchmark/README.md

 The scripts build_all.bat and build_all.sh have been provided as a convenience.

-If you don't want to build, and just want to run, you can pull images:
+If you don't want to build, and just want to run, you can pull images from the DOCKER_USER repo.

     docker compose pull